 The role of the Supreme Court as protector of individual rights, with emphasis on the communicative freedoms, religion, procedural due process, and civil rights.
 Prerequisite: Pol.S.
-140 or 200.
+140 or 200 or equivalent.
+Political science graduate students with Public Law as a field of study may not take this course for graduate credit.